 4. Nagarkot

 Nagarkot is among the most visited sunrise points in the Kathmandu region, which has extensive Himalayan views and a tranquil environment.
 It is an excellent choice for people who would like to experience a mountain sunrise without a long hike.
 During a clear day, you get a long view of the Himalayas, including the faraway mountains, which are gleaming in the morning sun.
-The experience is serene and relaxing, particularly due to the cool temperature and the silence of the night that makes the sunrise more extraordinary.
+The experience is serene and relaxing, particularly due to the cool temperature and the silence of the night, which makes the sunrise more extraordinary.

 Key Highlights: